-The United States has military forces in Afghanistan to fight terrorism.
-The Affirmative case argues that further military efforts in Afghanistan are futile, the war is unwinnable, fueling corruption in the Afghan government, and withdrawal would save money and lives.
-Negative will argue that withdrawing our forces would lead to a much worse future.
+The Affirmative case argues that further military efforts in Afghanistan are futile.
+This Negative brief argues that withdrawing our forces would lead to a much worse future.
 The Status Quo is effectively fighting terrorism there, and if corruption is a problem, US presence is the best way to fight it.
-There would be a resurgent Taliban with increased terrorism, human rights would be threatened, and America would lose its honor by withdrawing.

 The United States needs to maintain a good relationship with Pakistan, and the only way to restore it would be to un-freeze the military aid.